LeeMorinUCF/QMB3311S22/demo_23_PP_Ch_17_Databases/README.md

 ```

 In practice, databases are often designed to use integers as keys.
-This way, they can be generated to satisfy the uniqueness constraints
+This way, the integers can be generated to satisfy the uniqueness constraints
 and it avoids any complications from having two entries with, say, the same name.